 - Data Scientist: This job role requires knowledge of R, Python, and SAS

-programming, Inferential statistics, and data visualisation tools like Tableau.
+programming, Inferential statistics, and data visualization tools like Tableau.
 The major task of Data Scientists is to solve operational and business challenges using the huge amount of data available with companies.

 The average salary of Data Scientists in India is approx. ₹6 LPA.
 Major companies that hire Data Scientist with the best-in-market salary are HSBC, Fractal Analytics, and McKinsey & Co, BCG, amongst others.

-- Blockchain Developer: Lately, cryptocurrency hasgained grounds in India, and this consequently given rise to a number of startups working in cryptocurrency space.
-Hence, there’s huge demand for Blockchain Developers.
-Blockchain development requires a Developer to have strong programming skills and familiarity with crypto platforms such as Ethereum, HashGraph, Hyper Ledger etc.
+- Blockchain Developer: Lately, cryptocurrency has gained grounds in India, and this consequently given rise to a number of startups working in cryptocurrency space.
+Hence, there’s a huge demand for Blockchain Developers.
+Blockchain development requires a Developer to have strong programming skills and familiarity with crypto platforms such as Ethereum, HashGraph, Hyper Ledger, etc.

-- Machine Learning Expert: This job role requires knowledge of probability (and techniques like Markov Decision Processes, Bayesian Network, Statistics, data modelling and more.
+- Machine Learning Expert: This job role requires knowledge of probability (and techniques like Markov Decision Processes, Bayesian Network, Statistics, data modeling and more.

 The average salary of a Machine Learning Expert in India is ₹ 7–9 LPA.

-The average salary of a Full-stack Developer in Developer is India is ₹ 6 LPA.
+The average salary of a Full-stack Developer in Developer in India is ₹ 6 LPA.